dungwinux/-blog/_posts/2023-11-07-tsgctf2023-writeups.md

 #### Verify Operation

 This part would spread out from the start of `main` function to before Decrypt Operation.
 This will always check for only one character, the first one in `argv[1]`.
 If it is correct, it will decrypt the program using it as a initialization value, else it will jump to a different function that prints out `ng` (ＮＧですか？).
-But there are only 4 variations:
+There are only 4 variations:
 1. One instruction.
 The program simply does a `cmp` with a constant value, then does a `mov` of same value to input it into the Decrypt Operation.
 (Why `mov` again?)
     ```s
     cmp edx, expect